SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of Apellis Pharmaceuticals, Inc. - APLS

 [Click here for information about joining the class action]

-On July 15, 2023, the American Society of Retina Specialists issued a letter stating that physicians have reported multiple cases of eye inflammation in patients treated with Apellis's drug Syfovre, approved in February for geographic atrophy.
+On July 15, 2023, the American Society of Retina Specialists ("ASRS") published a letter highlighting concerns with Apellis's product SYFOVRE.
+Specifically, the ASRS indicated that physicians have reported cases of eye inflammation in patients treated with SYFOVRE, including six instances of occlusive retinal vasculitis, a type of inflammation that blocks blood flow through the vessels that feed the retina and potentially results in blindness.

 On this news, Apellis's stock price fell $32.04 per share, or 37.92%, to close at $52.46 per share on July 17, 2023.